 Dengue claims four more lives

-At least four dengue patients died, one from outside Dhaka, in the last 24 hours till yesterday morning.
+At least four more dengue patients died in the last 24 hours till yesterday morning.

-With this, the total number of deaths rose to 1,686, of which 971 are from Dhaka, according to the DGHS.
+The total number of deaths rose to 1,697, of which 977 are from Dhaka, according to the DGHS.

 Comments